henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/2-Setup-Menu-Navigation.md

     - As you can see, the URL we get is not relative and there is now slug.
 We could extend the WPGraphQL schema to add another field for that.
 We will do this later. **For now we just gonna strip the domain from the URL in the frontend (quick and dirty).**

-## Create components in Gatsby :computer:
+## Create Components in Gatsby :computer:

 Now, let's add some code to render our menu in Gatsby.